-As discussed in Section C of this staff report (above), the proposed project does not include a change of use that has the potential to create any land use conflicts with surrounding residential development, generate new traffic, or introduce physical development that is incompatible with the character of the surrounding residential development.
+As discussed in Section C of this staff report (above), the proposed project does not create any land use conflicts with surrounding residential development or generate new traffic.
 Furthermore, as discussed in Section C of this staff report (above), with the adoption of the recommended condition of approval to limit the days and times of noise-generating construction activities, the proposed project will not generate noise that is incompatible with surrounding residential and beach uses (Exhibit 4, Condition No. 21).
 Therefore, the demolition of the existing single-family dwelling and construction of the proposed single-family dwelling will be consistent with the character of the surrounding residential development.